Secondary-progressive multiple sclerosis (SPMS) is a form of multiple sclerosis. It’s considered the next stage after

-It’s important to treat MS in order to manage your symptoms.
-Detecting and treating RRMS early can help prevent the onset of SPMS, but there is still no definitive method for preventing the disease’s progression.
-The National Multiple Sclerosis Society estimates that 90 percent of RRMS patients will eventually develop SPMS within 25 years of the initial diagnosis.
+It’s important to treat MS in order to manage symptoms.
+Detecting and treating RRMS early can help prevent the onset of SPMS, but there’s still no definitive method for preventing the disease’s progression.
+The National Multiple Sclerosis Society estimates that 90 percent of people with RRMS will eventually develop SPMS within 25 years of the diagnosis.
 Fifty percent will develop SPMS within 10 years.

 Though the disease will progress, it’s important to treat SPMS as early as possible.
-There is no cure for MS, but medical treatments can significantly improve your quality of life.
-If you currently have RRMS and notice worsening symptoms, it’s time to talk to your doctor.
+There is no cure, but MS is not fatal, and medical treatments can significantly improve quality of life.
+If you have RRMS and are noticing worsening symptoms, it’s time to talk to your doctor.